Long Term Effects Of Emotional Abuse And How To Cope

 Why do emotional abusers act this way?

 Some emotional abusers may be so dependent on the partner or individual that they feel the need to control them.
 While they may feel like they love their partner, that feeling may be coming from an unhealthy place.
-Those who engage in emotional abuse may have endured past trauma that hasn’t been sorted through properly, with abusive behaviors potentially reflecting ways they themselves were treated in the past.
+Those who engage in emotional abuse may have endured past trauma, such as child abuse, that hasn’t been sorted through properly, with abusive behaviors potentially reflecting ways they themselves were treated in the past.
 In other instances, they may have a mental health issue or condition and require therapy or other treatment to help them recognize and resolve abusive behaviors.
 In many cases, they may have low self-esteem or lack a strong sense of self, and emotionally manipulate or abuse others as a means of feeling control.

 In other cases, the abuser may be fully aware of what they're doing and the negative impact on the individual.
 The goal is still to achieve full control over their partner, but the motives may be a bit different.
 Abusers who fall into this category may see their partner as more of a possession than a human being.
 They may be less likely than the first group to be willing to try to change or to believe that they could benefit from therapy.